Contact Specifications | Trade Futures

 Option Strike Prices

-Twenty strike prices in one-cent increments above and below the at-the-money strike price and the next ten strike prices are in five-cent increments above the highest and below the lowest existing strike prices for a total of 61 strike prices.
-The at-the-money strike price is the nearest to the previous day’s close of the underlying futures contract.
+The first twenty strike prices are in increments of $0.50 (50 cents) per barrel above and below the at-the-money strike price and the next ten are in increments of $2.50 above the highest and below the lowest existing strike price for a total of 61 strike prices.
+The at-the-money strike price is nearest to the previous day’s close of the underlying futures contract.
 Strike price boundaries are adjusted according to the futures price movements.

 Alternate Delivery Procedure (ADP)